-My New Year’s resolution for my photography business in 2015 is to stay organized and to spend more time on personal projects I’ve started, but never found the time to complete.
+My New Year’s resolution for my photography business is to stay organized and to spend more time on personal projects I’ve started, but never found the time to complete.
 I’ve set some short-term goals to help me create a routine that I follow for every project, to save and organize receipts and invoices for easier accounting during tax season, and to start an email marketing campaign to engage past clients.

 Photographer and creative director

 Sure, I’m up to chip in my thoughts.
 My New Year’s resolution is to make more trips out to London to meet potential clients and editors.
 I plan to make the move across the sea to London in 2-3 years so it wouldn’t hurt to start making some contacts out there.

 Another goal of mine is to learn Mandarin.
 I guess that’s more in line with a new year’s resolution.
 I’ve always been curious about China, the place my family came from which I’ve been quite distanced from.
 There’s a shift away from an agrarian-based economy and more people are moving into the major metropolitan areas.
 The shift has resulted in a loss of traditional values and culture in favor of some vague idea of modernity.
 I’d like to capture the old villages that are fast disappearing to record and remind people of the past.
 Learning Mandarin would allow me more access to relate to potential subjects.